maccoylton/esp-homekit-air-quality-sensor/README.md

 # esp-homekit-air-quality-sensor

-Use an MQ135 to sens air quality, a DHT22 for temperature amnd humidity to help make the snro more accurate.
+Uses an MQ135 to sense air quality, and a DHT22 for temperature and humidity to help make the sensor more accurate.

 The MQ135 sensor is capable of providing:-

 Air Quality
 PM10 density
 Carbon monoxide level
 LPG (custom characteristic only visbile in Eve)